mattngaw/monke/README.md

+# Monke 🐒

-# Monke — A bitboard-based chess engine written in C
+*A bitboard-based chess engine written in C*

 This started in the fall of 2021 as a personal side project that grew out of my love for chess.
 My baseline goal is to make it strong enough to beat me at chess, but I have some more specific goals/features in mind.